Napam/meny/README.md

 ## Note for Windows users

-TL;DR: If you want to use nice frontend do
+TL;DR: If you want to have the fancy frontend do

 ```
 pip install windows-curses